purduesigbots/pros-docs/content/getting-started/index.md

 2\.
 Compilation

-The next stage of compilation is to translate preprocessed code into _assembly instructions_ that the ARM Cortex-M3 processor can almost understand.
+The next stage of compilation is to translate preprocessed code into _assembly instructions_ that the Arm Cortex-M3 processor can almost understand.
 Assembly code is human readable and reasonably converted into a language that the processor can understand.

 3\.
 Assembly